benlau/quickpromise/README.md

 ===================================
 [![Build Status](https://travis-ci.org/benlau/quickpromise.svg?branch=master)](https://travis-ci.org/benlau/quickpromise)

 The Promise object is widely used for deferred and asynchronous computation in Javascript Application.
-Quick Promise is an implementation of Promise object for QT/QML.
-The API design is compliant with [Promises/A+](https://promisesaplus.com/).
-Users with experience of other compliant solution can get started easily.
-Moreover, it has provided extra support for QML likes property binding and signal.
+"Quick Promise” is a library that provides Promise object in QML way.
+It comes with a Promise component with signal and property.
+It could be resolved via a binary expression ,  another promise object, then trigger your callback by QueuedConnection.

+Moreover, it also provides Promise as Javascript object that don’t need to declare in QML way.
+The API is fully compliant with  [Promises/A+](https://promisesaplus.com/) specification (Passed all the test cases) and therefore it just works like many other Promise solution for Javascript application.

 *Example:*